floweredscarf/su25/labs/lab15/index.md

 implementations.

 Read the documentation to get an understanding of what methods need to be filled out.
-Remember to implement both optimizations discussed above, and take note of the tie-breaking scheme that is described in the comments of some of the methods.
+Remember to implement both optimizations discussed above, so **Weighted Quick Union with Path Compression**, and take note of the tie-breaking scheme that is described in the comments of some of the methods.
 This scheme is done for autograding purposes and is chosen arbitrarily.
 In addition, remember to ensure that the inputs to your functions are within